- 01 How to Check Disk Partition Style in Windows

 Step 4.
 Type exit when the conversion completes.

 When you finish all the operations listed in Part 1, Part 2, and Part 3, congratulations.
 You have completely get rid of the GPT protective partition on your disk.
 And the whole disk is available for you to create new partitions now.
+We have learned 3 methods to help GPT to MBR, don't hesitate to share this article to let more users know about these ways.

 Extra Tips: Re-partition Disk After Removing GPT Protective Partition